About depression and cancer

 If you are depressed, it’s impossible to simply get over it.
 This is very often difficult for people around you to understand.
 Unless someone has been depressed themselves, it is almost impossible for them to understand how it feels.

 Depression is said to be the least noticed symptom in people with cancer.
 Yet it can be one of the hardest for you and your family to cope with.
 We are now better at recognising and treating depression in people with cancer.
-But there is still a lot more significant research to be done.
+But we're still not sure exactly how common depression is in people with cancer.
+There is still a lot more significant research to be done.

 "It wasn't until a long time afterwards that I realised the stress of my cancer had made me depressed and very tearful."